 The theme for this year’s Jackson County Women’s Conference was “Finding joy in your journey.”

-The event, held every other year, took place outdoors under a tent at Chateau de Pique Winery and Brewery in Seymour with approximately 100 to 125 in attendance and included guest speakers, shopping, brunch and a dessert bar catered by Pewter Hall, do-it-yourself floral arrangements with Jubilee Flowers and Gifts and a beautiful view at Chateau de Pique.
+Held outdoors under a tent at Chateau de Pique Winery and Brewery in Seymour, the conference drew approximately 100 to 125 women.
+The event included guest speakers, shopping, brunch and a dessert bar catered by Pewter Hall, do-it-yourself floral arrangements with Jubilee Flowers and Gifts and a beautiful view at Chateau de Pique.

 The morning started off with an opportunity to browse the booths of vendors and local businesses and do a little networking before Dan Robison, president of the Jackson County Chamber of Commerce, stepped up to the podium to welcome attendees.